MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-qio.md

 ---
 title: Optimization quickstart for Azure Quantum
-description: This document provides a step-by-step guide to get you started with Microsoft QIO on Azure Quantum
+description: This document provides a step-by-step guide to get you started with optimization on Azure Quantum
 author: anraman
 ms.author: anraman
 ms.topic: quickstart